 Ironically, if you are taking calcium supplements for osteoporosis, you may be making matters worse.
 Calcium supplementation can throw off your calcium/magnesium balance.

 If you suffer from constipation you probably are magnesium deficient.
-Magnesium has long been used as a laxative.
+Magnesium in any form is an excellent laxative.

 8. Muscle Cramps or Migraine Headaches